6 Muscle Warning Signs that Tell You Something May Be Wrong

 All of the voluntary and involuntary movements you make each day involve muscle contractions.
 Your complex muscular system is made up of a total of more than 650 muscles that work with your bones to support your body.

-While many people ignore them, these aches and pains are telling you something important about your health.
+While many people ignore these muscle warning signs, these aches and pains may be telling you something important about your health.
 Discover what it might be!

 1. You have an electrolyte imbalance

 Electrolyte imbalances are often seen in athletes and people who do physical labor.
-The excessive sweating that happens during these activities means the loss of mineral salts, which can eventually lead to imbalances.
+The excessive sweating that happens during these activities translates into a loss of mineral salts, which can eventually lead to imbalances.

 2. You tore a muscle

 Sudden pain when doing certain movements usually means that you have torn a muscle.
 Unlike normal soreness after working out, this kind of pain happens immediately and only while doing certain activities.

 3. Your immune system is weakened

-Pain and muscle weakness are the first signs of an underactive immune system.
+Pain and muscle weakness are the first muscle warning signs of an underactive immune system.
 Your muscles will feel tired often when your immune system isn’t responding to illness-causing agents.

 If you feel sore for no apparent reason, then it may mean that you’re about to get sick.
 That’s because your body is starting to use its inflammatory processes to attack the virus.
 This may be affecting your muscles.

 While there are hundreds of reasons to drink enough water, many people still aren’t getting enough.
 This life-giving fluid plays a role in the body’s most vital processes, and your muscular system is no exception.

 Water is necessary for proper cellular oxygenation of muscle tissue.
 When you don’t drink enough, you’re more likely to get muscle cramps.
 While this can be caused by many other things, many times it’s due to dehydration.

 5. You need to rest

-In a session of high intensity exercise, your muscles get micro-tears that show up as pain.
+In a high-intensity exercise session, your muscles may get micro-tears that show up as pain.
 As they heal, you build muscle mass as long as you eat properly, too.
 However, for this process to work, your body needs some time to rest.

 If you keep working out in spite of the pain, you could get injured and seriously affect your strength and mobility.